Lean healthcare tools and teachings for a lean hospital or medical facility

-Just because you sometimes need to substitute the words “patient” or “the thing being processed” when you see the word “inventory” doesn't mean that it is a good idea to start inventing your own (non-Japanese) words for everything else you learn about Lean.
+Just because you sometimes need to substitute the words "patient" or "the thing being transformed" when you see the word "inventory" doesn't mean that it is a good idea to start inventing your own (non-Japanese) words for everything else you learn about Lean.

 You will make it a LOT easier on your people if you teach them the same Lean definitions that are used in almost every Lean book that has ever been printed — instead of trying to "translate" for them by inventing your own vocabulary.